 Ex.
 Pride & Prejudice (2005), Jane Eyre (2011)

 Science Fiction Genre

-Science fiction is defined by a mixture of speculation and science.
+Science fiction movies are defined by a mixture of speculation and science.
 While fantasy will explain through or make use of magic and mysticism, science fiction will use the changes and trajectory of technology and science.
 Science fiction will often incorporate space, biology, energy, time, and any other observable science.
 Most of James Cameron's best movies lean heavily on science fiction.

-The apocalyptic sub-genre is based around the occurrence, effects, and struggle generated by an apocalyptic event.
+Post-apocalyptic movies are based around the occurrence, effects, and struggle generated by an apocalyptic event.
 While a dystopian story may incorporate a large war or apocalyptic event in its narrative history, it will include a centralized government that was formed after the event.
 Apocalyptic movies will not have a centralized government but may feature smaller societies and tribes as part of the story.

 Ex.
 12 Monkeys (1995), 28 Days Later (2002)

 The utopian genre is defined by the creator’s view of an idyllic world since each person has a unique view of what they deem to be the absence of struggle and incident, but generally, themes included in the movies are peace, harmony, and a world without hunger or homelessness.
 In the past, utopian movies have been tied to satire because the nature of a story is often conflict, and a utopian society is viewed as an unrealistic concept.

 A dystopian story is one that features a world or society that serves as a contradiction to an idyllic world.
 Often there is a centralized and oppressive government or religion that dictates the value of citizens on a dehumanizing level, and may or may not incorporate a destructive event that drove the creation of that centralized institution.